How to get to Prague?

 - Bus St. Wilson: Nuremberg

 - UAN Florenc Bus Terminal: Czech Budejovice, Linz, Vienna, PlzeΕ – Munich – St. Gallen – Zurich – Bern – Geneva

-What you should consider are the names of the signs, otherwise the city is well signposted.
+What you should consider, are the names of the tags, otherwise the city is well signposted.
 The traffic density increases, the closer you get to the center.